Alannah Coleman: London

 [Coleman's] earliest fame came when she was a practising artist herself first a Melbourne and later in Sydney.
-Miss Coleman was a familiar figure in those days in the art colones of both these centres.
+Miss Coleman was a familiar figure in those days in the art colonies of both these centres.
 She was present at the first inaugural meeting of the Contemporary Art Society of Australia when Albert Tucker was president.
 She made herself responsible for organizing important early exhibitions of Australian Modern Art including the big show of Danila Vassilieff, the Russian modern artist who settled in Australia and became the centre of one "establishment" storm after another.
 Miss Coleman was a close friend of many of the young painters of those days, including Sidney Nolan and Albert Tucker.
 Her association with them and others gave her keen insight into what was going on in the Australian cultural front.
 Now, Miss Coleman is in London.
 She has established herself in a magnificent salon where she is surrounded by the works of modern Australian painters and sculptors.
 Her address in Putney is a cultural shopwindow for the Antipodes.
 Nearly all Australian artists who have been in Britain or who have settled in this country have examples of their œuvre there.
 The first fully-public display of Miss Coleman's "collection" is being shown in the galleries of the New Metropole Art Centre in Folkestone.

 Coleman organised an extension of the show with work by Boyd, Nolan, Blackman, Len French, Brett Whiteley and William Delafield-Cook at the Stadel’sches Kunstinstitut, Frankfurt-am-Main, opening on 4 July 1963.
 She was appointed commissioner general to the Paris Biennale for Young Painters in 1963 and was hired as director at Heal's Gallery in Tottenham Court Road, London, where she showed both Australian and British artists.

 Also in 1963 Coleman married her third husband, John Newell.
 The couple divorced in 1968, the marriage strained by the demands of her co-directing the Ewan Phillips gallery in Maddox Street, Mayfair and directing Heal's Gallery and her research into Australian artists, which intensified, requiring her attendance at openings and events and lectures, such as those at the Royal Society of Arts.